Octanoz/AdventOfCode2024-FSharp/InputFiles/Day12/instructions.md

 - `A`, `B`, `D` and `E` have 4 sides
 - `C` has 8 sides

-This is the pricing using the bulk discount:
+Shown here are the total prices per region for the first example when using the bulk discount:

 | Region | Pricing |
 |:------:|:-------:|